 - Peacock Premium with Ads: An ad-supported version that is free to existing Comcast customers and $5-a-month for everyone else.
 It includes everything Peacock Free has, but also live sports and early access to late-night shows.
 Comcast and Cox cable subscribers will get free access to Peacock Premium with ads, or they can pay just $5 per month for an ad-free version.

-- Peacock Premium: A $10-a-month ad-free subscription option that is open to everyone.
+- Peacock Premium: A $10-a-month (or $100 annually) ad-free subscription option that is open to everyone.
 This tier combines the two earlier tiers, ditches the ads, and includes non-televised Premier League soccer games.